High school fundraising ideas

 Donate or dare

-Pledge to do something wild, exciting, or newsworthy if your fundraising campaign hits or exceeds its target.
+Pledge to do something wild, exciting, or newsworthy if your campaign hits its goal.
+Shaving your head is a classic option for this fundraising idea!

-Share regular campaign updates and add a goal bar to your fundraising page to keep the momentum going and encourage more donations.
+Share regular updates on your fundraising page and add a goal bar to keep the momentum going and drive more donations.

 Recycling drive

-Ask supporters to collect recyclable materials like cans, bottles, or even old tech, then use a service that helps you turn these items into cash.
-Recycling drives work as great long-term fundraising activities.
-Keep your supporters engaged and remind them where and when they can drop off materials with your email marketing software.
+Recycling drives work great for long-term fundraising.
+Keep your supporters engaged and remind them when and where they can drop off materials via your email marketing software.

 Scavenger hunt

-Set up a themed scavenger hunt in your venue, neighborhood, or across the entire town.
-Charge participants a small entrance fee and offer fun, donated prizes for the winners.
+Set up a themed scavenger hunt in your venue, neighborhood, or even across the entire town.
+Charge participants a small entrance fee and offer donated prizes for the winners.

-Streamline the process of selling tickets and create a hub for your hunt with a fundraising event page.
-Any energy saved can be spent on making your event even more exciting!
+Streamline ticket sales and create a central hub with a fundraising event page.
+All the energy you save can be spent making your event even more exciting!

 Crowdfunding campaign